-Welcome to Fall 2022 and Your Online Course!
+Welcome to Spring 2023 and Your Online Course!

 Dear NTU Online Student

-Welcome to the Fall 2022 Semester!
-The Fall session Monday, August 22, 2022, which is the first day you will be able to access your online, hybrid/blended, web-enhanced course..
-Fall will end on Friday, December 16, 2022.
+Welcome to the Spring 2023 Semester!
+The Spring session Tuesday, January 17, 2023, which is the first day you will be able to access your online, hybrid/blended, web-enhanced course..
+Spring will end on Thursday, May 11, 2023.
 Please ensure you check your NTU Skyhawk email for more information regarding any course changes.
 I recommend that you log in to Blackboard Ultra to access your, read the course Syllabus, and participate in your course(s).

 IMPORTANT NOTE: NTU is launching our new Learning Management Platform Blackboard Ultra for the summer 2021 session.
 All students enrolled in a online or hybrid course will be required to attend a Blackboard training session.
 Below is more information.
 Presentation Update on Blackboard Ultra.